Our short novels

 Alfredo Cot González

-The sculptor Eduardo Chillida made the wind, in San Sebastián, reach the coast, combed by Cor-ten steel.
-Silvia combs the wind for Doña Teresa, for her grandfather Koldo and for Ander in this novel by Alfredo Cot González.
-What seems like a titanic task ends up wrapping us in a captivating story.
+The sculptor Eduardo Chillida made the wind, in San Sebastián, enter the coast combed with steel needles.
+In this novel by Alfredo Cot González, Silvia combs the wind for Doña Teresa, for her grandfather Koldo and for her fiancé Ander.
+What seems like an unfathomable task ends up wrapping us up in a captivating story.
 Contemporary narrative full of truth and life.

 About the author